luvjain22307-hue/Project-X---Task-3--ATTENTION-IS-ALL-YOU-NEED/README.md

-🧠 What the Code Does
+# What my Code does -

 Mimics the transformer architecture in a simple manner